iExecBlockchainComputing/documentation-tools/documentation/tools/oracle-factory/quick-start.md

 {% tabs %}
 {% tab title="Browser" %}
-Instantiate the SDK in your front-end project:
+Instantiate the SDK in your frontend project:

 #### 2.4.1.
 Basic Instantiation